jeffersonfparil/violinplotter/README.md

 ## Installation

+We are currently working on getting this package available in the [Comprehensive R Archive Network (CRAN)](https://cran.r-project.org/) for ease of installation and greater visibility.
+But for now please follow the installation instructions below.

 [Download the repository as a zip file](https://github.com/jeffersonfparil/violinplotter/archive/master.zip).
 Unzip, and navigate inside the *violinplotter-master/* directory.
 Open R (inside the *violinplotter-master/* directory), build and install via: